BDC Hamburger Icon

 Using professional learning and development to drive performance

 Offering professional development opportunities isn’t just good for employee performance, it can also help you retain employees.
-Work Institute found that a lack of career development was the top reason employees quit their jobs.
+Work Institute consistently finds that lack of career development is a top reason employees quit their jobs.

 More scrutiny on gender bias in performance management

-There has historically been a gender bias in performance management processes that needs to be accounted for.
+Research shows that gender bias influences evaluations.
 As companies work toward creating diverse, equitable and inclusive environments, they can’t ignore how these biases play into performance management.

 We expect an increased emphasis on ensuring performance reviews are free from bias in the future.
 One way to tackle gender bias is to provide training for managers on best practices when they are writing their performance reviews and how to ensure they take a fair and equitable approach.